-In this Agreement, entered into between the State Board of Governors, hereinafter referred to as the Board, and the Graduate Assistants Union chapter of the URI/AAUP, hereinafter referred to as the GAU, the parties hereby agree as follows:
+In this Agreement, entered into between the Rhode Island Council on Postsecondary Education, hereinafter referred to as the Council, and the Graduate Assistants Union chapter of the URI/AAUP, hereinafter referred to as GAU, the parties hereby agree as follows:

 1. “Administration” shall be defined as the academic managers of the University of Rhode Island including the President, Provost, Deans, and all other academic managers of the University.